Democratic Congressional Campaign Committee: History

 In recent elections, the DCCC has played an expansive role in supporting Democratic candidates with independently produced television ads and mail pieces.

 Rahm Emanuel assumed the position of DCCC committee chair after the death of the previous chair, Bob Matsui, at the end of the 2004 election cycle.
 Emanuel led the Democratic Party's successful effort to capture the majority in the House of Representatives in the 2006 elections.
 After Emanuel's election as chair of the Democratic Caucus, Chris Van Hollen became committee chair for the 110th Congress and the 2008 elections.
 He continued through the 2010 elections.
-For the 2014 election cycle, Democratic Minority Leader Nancy Pelosi appointed congressman Ben Ray Luján to serve as the committee's chair.
+Steve Israel served as chair for the 2012 and 2014 election cycles.
+For the 2016 election cycle, Democratic Minority Leader Nancy Pelosi appointed congressman Ben Ray Luján to serve as the committee's chair.
+Luján was selected to serve again for the 2018 election cycle.

+For the 2020 and 2022 election cycles, DCCC chairs were elected by the caucus, rather than selected by the party leader.
+After the 2022 election cycle, the Democratic caucus voted to return to having the position be appointed by the leader.

 In 2022, workers at the DCCC announced they were forming a union affiliated with the Teamsters.
+Their union was immediately voluntarily recognized.

 Controversy

 Consultant blacklist

-After Alexandria Ocasio-Cortez won her upset congressional victory over Joe Crowley, the DCCC implemented a policy blacklisting consultants who worked for primary opponents of Democratic Party incumbents.
+After Alexandria Ocasio-Cortez won her upset congressional victory over Joe Crowley in 2018, the DCCC implemented a policy blacklisting consultants who worked for primary opponents of Democratic Party incumbents.
 Highly unpopular among progressives, the organization rolled back the policy in 2021.

 Primary preferences

 In the 2018 election cycle, the DCCC released negative information about candidate Laura Moser, who ran for US Congress in Texas' 7th congressional district.
 The move backfired, as Moser gained donations and support en route to making the runoff before falling short against Lizzie Fletcher.
 A month after the attack on Moser, the DCCC showed preference in another Texas primary, supporting Colin Allred.
 The decisions were two among many similar choices made by the organization throughout its history.
 Similar criticism carried into the next election cycle, prompting Progressive Caucus member Ro Khanna to say:

 This unprecedented grab of power is a slap in the face of Democratic voters across the nation.
-It’s something even Rahm Emanuel would not have done and is totally tone-deaf to the grassroots activists across our nation.
+It's something even Rahm Emanuel would not have done and is totally tone-deaf to the grassroots activists across our nation.
 Voters are sick of the status quo holding on to power and stifling new voices.
-They are sick of D.C. politicians who care more about holding on to power than a true competition of ideas."
+They are sick of D.C. politicians who care more about holding on to power than a true competition of ideas.